 Earth to cardiac researchers: What we don’t need is yet another study saying: “Things are bad for women heart patients”.
 Or as my irreverent cardiac survivor/heart sister Laura Haywood-Cory writes, women do not need to hear:

-“Sucks to be you.
+“Sucks to be female.
 Better luck next life!”

 Many of us who have actually survived this deadly cardiac event despite being misdiagnosed – sometimes repeatedly – already know this from traumatic personal experience.
 Yet emerging research continues to tell us over and over again what we already know.